OxRAMSociety/RobotArm/Tutorials/1_InstallingVB/Installing_Virtual_Box.md

 ## Before the session
 Download VirtualBox for your operating system here: https://www.virtualbox.org/wiki/Downloads
-Download the .iso file for a stable version of Ubuntu, here: https://ubuntu.com/download/desktop
+Download the .iso file for the most recent LTS (Long Term Support) version of Ubuntu, here: https://ubuntu.com/download/desktop
 ^ This step can take a while!

 ## In the session